wjang96/wjang96.github.io/_posts/2023-09-28-With an input address, what is your actual Planning Area & Region classified by URA Singapore?.markdown

 **A photo of the URA masterplan seperated by Planning Area**
 ![DF_wideformat]({{ '/assets/planningareamap.png' | relative_url }})

 Before we start, we need some sample data with Property addresses.
-To achieve our objective, we also need the Latitude and Longtitude information along with the Property addresses.
-The data you are working with may come with Latitude and Longtitude information or in another format like SVY21.
-You may make use of [conversion script][gitrepo] to convert to  Latitude and Longtitude if necessary.
+To achieve our objective, we also need the `Latitude` and `Longtitude` information along with the Property addresses.
+The data you are working with may come with latitude/longitude pair or in another geographic format like SVY21.
+You may make use of [conversion script][gitrepo] to convert to `Latitude` and `Longtitude` if necessary.

-If the data source you are working on do not have any geocoding information, you may make use of Google Geocoding API to get the Latitude and Longtitude.
+If the data source you are working on do not have any geocoding information, you may make use of Google Geocoding API to get the `Latitude` and `Longtitude` information.

 {: class="table-of-content"}
 * TOC